Water and Waste

 Water

-It is important that we do use sufficient water for flushing of pipes and fittings to avoid Legionella and Pseudomonas Aeruginosa, so saving water must not undermine our water safety plan.
+It is important we use sufficient water for the flushing of pipes and fittings to avoid Legionella and Pseudomonas Aeruginosa, so saving water must not undermine our water safety plan.

 Waste